whygreedy/sql-job-analysis/README.md

 3. What skills are most in demand for data analysts?
 4. Which skills are associated with higher salaries?
 5. What are the most optimal skills to learn?
-6. What skills are either top demanded or top paying that required for Data Analyst Jobs?
+6. What are the salary stats for top demanded or top paying skills required for Data Analyst Jobs?

 # Tools I Used